Internet scams are a form of fraud, and a conviction for this type of computer crime can result in serious penalties, including years in jail.

 Phishing scams don’t always target large companies.
 In some cases, internet scams may go after groups or individuals.
 Experts say it’s important to always check the source when you receive an email from a bank or other institution asking for your account information.
 Look at the internet address and make sure it doesn’t contain any suspicious words or internet extensions.

 Experts say you can also reduce your risk of falling victim to a phishing scam by opening up a new browser window and going to your financial institution’s site directly, rather than clicking any links in an email.
 By going directly to the bank’s site, you can access your account without worrying that you’re handing over your login credentials to a scamming site.
-If you have been wrongly accused of a computer crime in Texas, including a phishing scam, you should speak with the experienced criminal defense attorneys at the Law Office of Broden & Mickelsen in Dallas by calling (214) 720-9552.
+If you have been wrongly accused of a computer crime in Texas, including a phishing scam, you should speak with the experienced criminal defense attorneys at the Broden & Mickelsen, LLP in Dallas by calling (214) 720-9552.

 Dallas Best Computer Crimes Defense Lawyers